 • Obstacles, loss, suffering, lack of control, unfairness cause us great consternation—especially if they seem to be random (chaos).

-This all then leads me to want to play around with characters who come face-to-face with this unreliability of human existence, especially if it can be so confusing and unfair that it pushes them to the limits.
+This all then me to want to explore characters who come face-to-face with this unreliability of human existence, especially if it can be so confusing and unfair that it pushes them to the it limits.
 My interest in this is not sadistic or love of dark themes, but something far more helpful (I hope).
-By exploring what a human does with faced with the reality that they are not in control, or that they have no idea how to live, or that serious injustice can occur in good lives, I hope to help my readers find some comfort.
-Not firm and solid answers to the meaning of life because I think that would destroy the whole theory.
+By exploring what a human does with faced with the reality that they are not in control, or that they have no idea how to act, or that serious injustice can occur in good lives, I hope to help my readers find some comfort.
+Not firm and solid answers to the meaning of life—because I think that would destroy the whole theory—but comfort in that it is part of being human, and others experience it as well.

 Maybe a reader will find some answer to his purpose in the world beyond the futile attempt to impose order.
 Maybe a reader can see some things in a new way when it happens to a fictional character instead of her.
 Or maybe a reader will simply not feel so alone, knowing that others have struggled with the same issue.
 I don’t think it’s my job to lead the reader to answers I believe in.
 That’s their own journey, in which I hope to be some help along the way.